MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-oracle-ebs/insert-update-delete-select-on-interface-tables-and-views-with-a-wcf-service.md

 ---
 description: "Learn more about: Insert, update, delete, or select operations on interface tables and views using the WCF service model"
-title: "Insert, update, delete, or select operations on interface tables and views using the WCF service model | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+title: "Insert, update, delete, or select operations on interface tables and views using the WCF service model" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: "" ms.suite: ""

-ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: ae613c0e-4d9a-4c66-99e4-dd0443f1d495
-caps.latest.revision: 9
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Insert, update, delete, or select operations on interface tables and views using the WCF service model
 The [!INCLUDE[adapteroraclebusinessshort](../../includes/adapteroraclebusinessshort-md.md)] discovers a set of basic Insert, Select, Update, and Delete operations on interface tables.
 By using these operations, you can perform simple Insert, Select, Update, and Delete statements qualified by a WHERE clause on a target interface table.
 This topic provides instructions on how to perform these operations using the WCF service model.